maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Version 4.4.5

 DONE
-1. Add in the `s_test` function to allow teachers to unit-test individual question variable values.
+1. Add in the `s_assert` function to allow teachers to unit-test individual question variable values.

 TODO: List of long lasting issues dealt with, that might need to be notified/closed, note that some of these have connecting issues:
  #671, #420